 Shopping around for headphones can be confusing, and there’s lots to consider.
 Should you get on-ear headphones or in-ears?
 Open back or closed back?
 Should you get Bluetooth, wired, or both?
 While there’s plenty of reading on those questions, we’re here to give you a quick and easy breakdown of the different headphone driver types: dynamic, planar magnetic, electrostatic, balanced armature, and MEMS.

-Editor’s note: this article was updated on Jan 18th, 2024, to include details on MEMS speakers.
+Editor’s note: this article was updated on November 4, 2024, to update the information about MEMS speakers.

 What is a headphone driver?